ivan971223/cs50-course-projects/ecommerce/README.md

 For function `order()`, it will insert the order data to the SQL database according to his/her user_id when user place their order.
 Then, it acquire the data from the database and displays the order details at `order.html` according to the order date and time.

-For function `register()`, it gets the username and password from user request at the page `register.html` and stored the hashed password to the database.
+For function `register()`, it gets the username and password from user request at the page `register.html` and stored the password hash to the database.

-For function `login()`, it gets the input username and password from user request at the page `login.html` and extract the hashed password from the database and compare to that input password for login permission.
+For function `login()`, it gets the input username and password from user request at the page `login.html` and extract the password hash from the database and compare to that input password for login permission using a library function from werkzeug.security.

 For function `logout()`, it clears the session and return to `login.html`.

+## Database

+>database.py

+This file is to open the database `shop.db` and create a table named users for storing username, password hash, a table named food for storing food id, food name and food price and a table named orders for storing order datetime, user id, food id, food amount,